GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       Atmospheric Administration (NOAA) family of polar orbiting platforms and European MetOp satellites.

-      For more information, see `ESA: AVHRR<https://earth.esa.int/eogateway/missions/noaa>`_.
+      For more information, see `ESA: AVHRR. <https://earth.esa.int/eogateway/missions/noaa>`_

    Aerosol optical depth
       Aerosol optical depth is a measure of the extinction of the solar beam by dust and haze.